JohnBobSmith/MessyFoods/README.md

 -A state machine.
 This would be useful for implementing proper UI menus, among other things

--Any form of audio.
+-Any form of audio less music.
 When I have most of the above items finished, I'll add sound then.

 ##Technical requirements
 ###I'm a hobby Linux developer, so Windows of any kind is unsupported.
 If you can make it work for Windows, great!